 Information Management

-The most fundamental competency for anyone in any leadership position is INFORMATION MANAGEMENT – that is, the process of Gathering, Differentiating, and Processing Data about What’s Going On.
+The most fundamental competency for anyone in any leadership position is INFORMATION MANAGEMENT – the Gathering, Differentiating, and Processing Data about What’s Going On.
 Indeed, accurately defining the work to be done is, literally, Job One.
-Yet a surprising number of leaders merely react to circumstances without putting information into a broader context.
-As such, LeadershipTraction helps leaders sharpen their abilities to:
+Yet a surprising number of leaders merely react to circumstances without putting information into a broader context, including:

-• Know where to look, and who to talk with, in order to stay current with both formal and informal priorities.
+• Knowing where to look, and who to talk with, in order to stay current with both formal and informal priorities.

-• Recognize what is known about an issue, what more needs to be known, and how best to obtain the relevant and accurate information needed.
+• Recognizing what is known about an issue, what more needs to be known, and how best to obtain the relevant and accurate information needed.

-• Critically examine the accuracy of the underlying assumptions others are basing their conclusions on.
+• Examining, more critically, the accuracy of the underlying assumptions that others are basing their conclusions on.

-• Appropriately define problems and differentiate essential objectives from less relevant concerns.
+• Defining, more clearly, the problems at hand, and better differentiating essential objectives from less relevant concerns.

-• Be more strategic in the information they seek and share with others.
+• Being more strategic in the information they seek and share with others.

 Task Management

-• Better articulate what does, and does not, need to happen
+• Being able to fully articulate what does, and does not, need to happen.

-• Anticipate likely obstacles to achieving objectives and identify sensible means to circumvent them.
+• Anticipatinge, and planning for, likely obstacles in achieving stated objectives, and how to ably circumvent them.

-• Use multiple perspectives to identify likely unintended consequences of various action-plans.
+• Using multiple perspectives to identify likely unintended consequences of various actions and plans.

 People Management

 Many leaders, though, tend to struggle when it comes to the third stage of leadership development – PEOPLE MANAGEMENT – that is, Working With, And Through, Other People.
 Some try to be their employees’ best friends.
 Others are afraid to ‘push back’ even on the most egregious behaviors and comments.
 Still others seemingly can’t help but to annoyingly micromanage.
-But meaningful improvements typically result from the LeadershipTraction coaching process where leaders learn to more consistently:
+Key skills, here, involve:

-• Recognize the conclusions that can and cannot be drawn from a particular exchange.
+• Recognizing the conclusions that can and cannot be drawn from a particular exchange.

-• Recognize the likely underlying agendas and motivations of individuals and groups that are involved in a situation.
+• Identifying the likely underlying agendas and motivations of individuals and groups that are involved in a situation.

-• Anticipate the likely emotional reactions of individuals to actions or communications.
+• Anticipating the likely emotional reactions of individuals to actions or communications.

-• Accurately identify the core issues and perspectives that are central to a conflict.
+• Decifering the core issues and perspectives central to whatever conflicts arise.

-• Appropriately consider the probable effects and likely unintended consequences that may result from taking a particular course of action.
+• Appropriately considering the probable effects and likely unintended consequences that may result from taking a particular course of action.

-• Recognize and balance the different needs of all relevant stakeholders.
+• Recognizing and balancing the different, and often competing, needs of all relevant stakeholders.

-• Leverage the full 360° of Directional Leadership
+• Leveraging the full 360° of Directional Leadership

 Self-Management

-• Pursue and encourage feedback that may reveal an error in judgment and them name appropriate adjustments.
+• Pursuing and encouraging feedback that may reveal an error in judgment and them name appropriate adjustments.

-• Demonstrate an ability to recognize one’s own personal biases or limitations in perspective and use this understanding to improve one’s own thinking and plans for action.
+• Demonstrating an ability to recognize one’s own personal biases or limitations in perspective and use this understanding to improve one’s own thinking and plans for action.

-• Recognize when serious flaws in one’s own ideas or actions require swift public acknowledgement of the mistake and a dramatic change in direction.
+• Recognizing when serious flaws in one’s own ideas or actions require swift public acknowledgement of the mistake and a dramatic change in direction.

-• Appropriately articulate the essential flaws in the arguments of others and reiterate the strengths of one’s own position.
+• Respectfully articulating the flaws in the arguments of others and collaborating on the strengths of moving forward togeher.

-• Recognize when it is appropriate to resist the objections of others and remain committed to a sound course of action.
+• Recognizing when it is appropriate to resist the objections of others and remain committed to a sound course of action.

-The bottom line is that Leadership Competency is the “stuff” that determines if someone will succeed or fail in a leadership capacity.
-Whether they’ll thrive or struggle.
-And, by extension, so to the work groups, teams, departments, divisions, or companies they are responsible for leading, managing, and ensuring the highest levels of productivity and engagement.
+The bottom line is that Leadership Competency is the “stuff” that determines if someone will succeed or fail as a leader – and whether they’ll thrive or unnecewsarily struggle in leading the work groups, teams, departments, divisions, or companies, in their charge.

 The Leadership Competency/ Promotability Index